List of New Jersey hurricanes: Climatological statistics

 Tropical cyclones affect New Jersey the most during the month of September, though the state has experienced tropical cyclones throughout the hurricane season, excluding November.
 Storms affect the state most in September due to peak warmth in water temperatures.
-No recorded storm has affected the state between November and May except for Hurricane Gordon in November 1994.
+No recorded storm has affected the state between November and May except for Hurricanes Gordon and Nicole in November 1994 and 2022 respectively.

 Deadly storms

 Most tropical cyclones that impact New Jersey only cause rainfall or strong waves, though a few have caused deaths in the state, including the following:

 Strongest storms

 The following storms have caused hurricane-force winds in New Jersey: